philtelco/philtelco.github.io/_posts/2023-09-24-resurrecting-a-nortel-millennium.md

         -w - don't monitor the modem for carrier loss.
 ```

 To communicate with the phone we will need a modem connected to a phone line the Millennium can reach.
 Exactly how to have the phone and modem communicate is out of scope for this guide, but using the previously-linked Grandstream HT802, it is possible to [configure direct calling between the phone ports](http://www.ducktelecom.co.uk/2021/10/calling-between-ports-on-grandstream.html){:target="_blank"} without the need for a PBX or anything else sitting in-between.
 This is great for configuration, but note that is not an idea setup for making calls as the phone can only communicate with the modem in this setup.
+Due to latency between the phone and modem over a PBX, programming the phone using direct FXS port calling is highly recommended.

 The modem that we are using is a [Dell Conexant USB Modem](https://www.amazon.com/dp/B006P3IWV0/){:target="_blank"}.
 This modem is available for around $15 from second-hand sources and may also be branded by other companies like Lenovo.
 The modem should be plugged into both the Linux machine and ATA using a USB port and FXS phone port respectively.